St George (advertisement): Accolades

 St George was a major success in the industry and won a string of awards.
 A year after its premiere, Paul McCann of The Independent said that St George "has won nearly every advertising award in Britain."
 In March 1997, St George won HHCL Partners the British Creative Circle award for best advertisement of the year.
 The commercial, which was honoured in the platinum section, also won the gold award for best use of humour, as did its sister advert for Tango Apple.
 In May, St George won a D&AD "Silver Pencil" design award for best advert of the year, industry judges deeming it not quite good enough for a gold award.
 In June, St George won a Cannes "Gold Lion" award for being a top-tier advertisement, and in November 1997, St George was selected as the grand prize winner from among 7,000 entries from 78 countries at the London International Advertising Awards.
 It has also been listed on many industry "advert of the year" lists, and won the "ITV gold award" at the British Television Advertising Awards.

 In later times, St George continued to receive acclaim.
 In as early as May 1997, St George was named "ad of the decade" in a survey of readers of Sky Magazine, beating Levi's 1995 Planet advertisement.
 It has been voted one of the 100 best commercials of all time.
-Bernice Kanner included St George in his 1999 list book 100 Best TV Commercials: And Why They Worked.
+Bernice Kanner included St George in her 1999 list book 100 Best TV Commercials: And Why They Worked.
 It won the Film Four "Best Long Commercial 1956-2001" award in June 2007, whilst Gardner was honoured with the Channel 4 "Director's Cut" Gold Award that same summer, where the advertisement was awarded top honours in the "Vintage Category".
 Ray Gardner later won the "ITV Best Actor In A Commercial" Award for his performance.
 In 2008, advertising industry publication Campaign Live ranked St George at number 2 in their list of the "Top 10 Funniest TV Ads of All Time".
 In 2013, Ben Tollett and Emer Stamp, joint creative directors of Adam & Eve DDB, included the advert in his list of "3 Great Ads I Had Nothing to Do With", part of a series for Campaign Live.

 At the turn of the millennium, the original Hooj-produced "Hooj Mix" version of "Don't You Want Me", which features in St George in an early variation of its specially created "'96 Pugilist Mix", was included on several commercially successful, TV-advertised British various artists compilation albums of popular music featured in acclaimed television advertisements, including Virgin Records' The Best TV Ads...Ever!
 (2000), which was part of The Best...Album in the World...Ever! compilation strand, and Telstar Records's Switched On: The Cool Sound of TV Advertising (2001).
 The compilations were both released on CD, with The Best TV Ads...Ever! also being released on cassette, and reached number 10 and 9 in the UK Compilation Chart respectively.